 Our schools are excellent at communicating with parents.
 We understand the valuable contribution a successful parent-teacher relationship can make to the success of the child.

 You’ll receive regular communications from the school.
-Many of our schools create weekly e-bulletins, monthly newsletters, and termly magazines.
+Many of our schools create weekly e-bulletins, monthly newsletters, news blogs, and termly magazines.
 These are usually very well received and allow parents to know exactly what’s been happening in the school.

 There are regular opportunities for parents and teachers to have face to face contact.
 You’re also able to contact the school with any questions or concerns you have at any point.
 Responses will come back to you very quickly from the teachers who are working with your child every day.